 I am an Assistant Professor in the Department of Political Science at Loyola University Chicago.
-My research focuses on the social roots of political engagement and public opinion, with a specific focus on how inequality structures democratic life in the United States.
+My research focuses on how inequality structures democratic life in the United States.
 My other interests include experimental methods, program evaluation, children's political development, education policy, and voter turnout.